MilesCranmer/SymbolicRegression.jl/docs/src/examples.md

 of `f` and `g`!

 Now we can set up and train our model.
-Note that we pass the structure in to `expression_options`:
+Note that we pass the structure in to `expression_spec`:

 ```julia
 model = SRRegressor(;